 The clock source for the A/D converter, which originates from the system clock f{SYS} , can be chosen to be either f{SYS} or a subdivided version of f{SYS} .
 The division ratio value is determined by the SACKS2~SACKS0 bits in the SADC1 register.
 Although the A/D conversion clock source is determined by the system clock f{SYS} , and by bits SACKS2~SACKS0, there are some limitations on the A/D conversion clock source speed that can be selected.
-As the recommended value of permissible A/D conversion clock period, t{ADCK} , is from 0.5μs to 10μs, care must be taken for system clock frequencies.
+As the recommended value of permissible A/D conversion clock period, f{ADCK} , is from 0.5μs to 10μs, care must be taken for system clock frequencies.
 For example, if the system clock operates at a frequency of 8MHz, the SACKS2~SACKS0 bits should not be set to "000", "001" or "111".
 Doing so will give A/D conversion clock periods that are less than the minimum A/D conversion clock period or greater than the maximum A/D conversion clock period which may result in inaccurate A/D conversion values.
-Refer to the following table for examples, where values marked with an asterisk special care must be taken.
+Refer to the following table for examples, where values marked with an asterisk special care must be taken, as the values may be less or larger than the specified A/D clock period range.